shmooth/ideatracker/readme.md

 * If you want your web app/SPA (Single-Page App) to consume your API, one strategy with Laravel is to do what I did -- replace the `'api'` middleware from the 'api' routes group (Lines 42-43 in [app/Providers/RouteServiceProvider.php](https://github.com/shmooth/ideatracker/blob/main/app/Providers/RouteServiceProvider.php) below) with the `'web'` middleware.

     What this does, effectively, is to give your API routes the same security posture as your web routes -- which gives you the advantage of being able to keep your API routes separated functionally and semantically (in your `api.php` file) from your web routes (in your `web.php` file).
 This allows you to have a consistent way of knowing the contexts of these requests -- for instance, knowing when to return JSON vs. html/templates/components.
+What you lose for this extreme simplicity is rate limiting, a functionality built into the `api` middleware.

     The other option is to set up tokens/keys/JWTs/OAuth/etc using [Laravel Sanctum](https://laravel.com/docs/8.x/sanctum) or other tools.
 Also see: [Laravel Middleware Groups](https://laravel.com/docs/8.x/middleware#middleware-groups).
+Some options could allow the relative simplicity of web route-oriented authentication/authorization, with API-centric capabilities like rate limiting -- which you may want depending on if you charge for access to your API, to prevent DDOS attacks/security, etc.

     NOTE: API Keys, alone, are often -- or generally -- no longer considered secure, or secure enough.